rockandruby/shopping_cart/README.md

 Simple gem which adds shopping cart and checkout ability to your shop.

 ## Installation
-Add this line to your application's Gemfile:
+Add this line to your application's Gemfile to get latest update:

 ```ruby
 gem 'shopping_cart', github: 'rockandruby/shopping_cart'